 Molly Flannery, Photo by Bob Stegmaier

 Molly Flannery's distinctive touch on the piano, her melodic improvisations, her ability to groove in jazz, latin, and Brazilian idioms, as well as arrange, compose, and lead ensembles have made her a major player on the highly competitive Boston jazz scene.
 She hails from Libertyville, IL where she started studying piano at age six, and listening to bossa nova, thanks to her father's enthusiasm for the craze when it first broke out in the states.
 Her dad would come home from work and turn on "Desifinado" and the daughters would follow him around the living room doing their version of samba.

 Soon after, she became the keyboard player for Cosmos Factor, the popular world beat dance band led by Jacques Pardo that appeared regularly at Ryles and on WERS Radio's Gyroscope.
 The group was nominated for Best World Beat Band at the Boston Music Awards during that time.
-Then she moved on and formed the Molly Flannery Quintet featuring Tom Zicarelli on sax and Steve Elliott on trombone, and Michael Zank on drums.
+Then she moved on and formed the Molly Flannery Quintet featuring Tom Zicarelli on sax, Steve Elliott on trombone, and Michael Zank on drums.
 They played such popular Boston jazz venues as The Willow, The Western Front, The 1359 Club, and Ryles.
 The Quintet's music began popping up quite often on jazz radio programs such as WGBH's Eric in the Evening, where they did a live show, and Harvard Radio's Jazz Spectrum.

-When her first CD, "Slow Dance at the Asylum" was released in 1999, it received wide air play and high praise from jazz critics, musicians and listeners.
+When her first CD, Slow Dance at the Asylum, was released in 1999, it received wide air play and high praise from jazz critics, musicians and listeners.
 (See reviews section of website.)

-Her second album, "Riding the Bull", out in October of 2004, finds her exercising her skills as a composer, arranger and leader, and bringing together a talented team of players including John Funkhouser, bass; Anna Callahan and April Hall, voice; Gary Fieldman, drums.
+Her second album, Riding the Bull, released in October of 2004, finds her exercising her skills as a composer, arranger and leader, and bringing together a talented team of players including John Funkhouser, bass; Anna Callahan and April Hall, voice; Gary Fieldman, drums.
 Her interest in a variety of traditions, from classical to Brazilian, and her continuing integration of these strands into her playing make this album distinctive.
-Available from Molly directly or at CDBaby.
+It’s available from Molly directly or at CDBaby.